T of C

 (Return)

-There is again a slightly different account on the notes on the silk string recording of this piece by Ding Chengyun, which says the source of this melody is 龔子輝譜,查阜西訂正 顧梅羹傳授 tablature of Gong Zihui (龔光表 Gong Guangbiao), as arranged by
+(Wiki).
+The commentary with this recording says the source of this melody is 龔子輝譜,查阜西訂正 顧梅羹傳授 tablature of Gong Zihui (龔光表 Gong Guangbiao), as arranged by

 Zha Fuxi and transmitted by